Corey Conners Betting Profile: The Sentry - PGA TOUR

 - Conners has finished in the top 10 twice over his last five events.

-- Conners has finished with a score lower than the tournament average in two of his last five appearances, including one finish within three strokes of the leader.
+- Over his last five tournaments, Conners has finished within three shots of the leader once and carded a score that's better than average twice.

-- He has an average score relative to par of -5 in his last five tournaments.
+- He has finished with an average score of -5 those five times he's made the cut.

 - Conners is averaging -0.953 in terms of Strokes Gained: Putting in his past five tournaments.